-Peng Shuai says allegation was “enormous misunderstanding”
+Peng Shuai emerges at Olympics, gives controlled interview

 “This post resulted in an enormous misunderstanding from the outside world,” she also said.
 “My wish is that the meaning of this post no longer be skewed.”

-The lengthy post quickly disappeared from Peng’s account.
-Asked why by L’Equipe, she said: “I erased it.”
+Asked by L’Equipe why the post disappeared from Peng’s account, she said: “I erased it.”

 “Why?
 Because I wanted to,” she added.

+He said the IOC cannot pass judgement on whether there should be an investigation of her initial allegations.

+“I think we can say that we are doing everything we can to make sure that this situation is as it should be,” he said.

-In the interview, Peng did not reply directly to a question about whether she has been in trouble with Chinese authorities since the post.
+In the interview with L’Equipe, Peng did not reply directly to a question about whether she has been in trouble with Chinese authorities since the post.
 Instead, she responded with a pat-sounding answer that echoed views often expressed by the Chinese government about sport and politics.

 “I was to say first of all that emotions, sport and politics are three clearly separate things,” the newspaper quoted her as saying.
 “My romantic problems, my private life, should not be mixed with sport and politics.”